Nako village is India's best-kept secret!

 You usually (knock on wood) always get hot water (as long as there is electricity) and water in general there!

-They have huge old geezers, which full fill the purpose very well.
+They have huge old geezers, which fulfill the purpose very well.

 Nako is environmentally conscious.